 Programs of Study

-More than 70 undergraduate degree programs, five graduate degrees, two associate degree programs, multiple certification programs
+More than 40 undergraduate degree programs, six graduate degrees, and multiple certification programs

 - College of Nursing, Health, and Human Behavior